khoi-truong/til/README.md

 - [Django 1.11 Tutorials](https://docs.djangoproject.com/en/1.11/intro/) - New to Django?
 Or to Web development in general?
 Well, you came to the right place: read this material to quickly get up and running.
 - [Django 2.1 Tutorials](https://docs.djangoproject.com/en/2.1/intro/) - Django Tutorials version 2.1.
-- [simple is better than complex](https://simpleisbetterthancomplex.com/) - Stories about Python, Django and Web Development.
+- [simpleisbetterthancomplex](https://simpleisbetterthancomplex.com/) - Stories about Python, Django and Web Development.
   - [A Complete Beginner's Guide to Django](https://simpleisbetterthancomplex.com/series/beginners-guide/1.11/)
 - [Tango with Django 1.9/1.10/1.11](https://leanpub.com/tangowithdjango19/) - A beginner's guide to web development using the Python programming language and the popular Django framework 1.9 (also compatible with 1.10 and 1.11).
 The book teaches you the basics through a step-by-step guide, and is written in a clear, friendly way.
 A series of exercises can be found too, to test your knowledge.
 - [Test-Driven Development with Python](http://www.obeythetestinggoat.com/pages/book.html) - TDD for the Web, with Python, Selenium, Django, JavaScript and pals...